nelsonjt12/smart-reading-tracker/output/reading_analysis.md

 Total books read: 702
 Books on to-read list: 785

-Your average rating: 2.26 stars
-Average Goodreads rating: 3.94 stars
-You rate books 1.68 stars lower than the Goodreads average.
+Your average rating: 4.48 stars (only considering books you've rated) Books you've rated: 354 (50.4% of your read books) Goodreads average (for the same books): 3.97 stars Goodreads average (for all your read books): 3.94 stars You rate books 0.52 stars higher than the Goodreads average when you choose to rate a book.

 Average book length: 353 pages
 Shortest book: 4 pages